LegumeFederation/intermine-peanutmine/README.md

-# soymine
+# PeanutMine
-An InterMine for soybean
+An InterMine for peanut